Invitation – A Prodigal’s Party

 God’s freedom, is something altogether different.
 Think about it this way….

-When it’s dry outside (completely unlike the current weather over these past few weeks)…but when it is dry, you have to water things….plants, gardens, even your car (just to get all the dust off.
+When it’s dry outside (completely unlike the current weather over these past few weeks)…but when it is dry, you have to water things….plants, gardens, even your car (just to get all the dust off).
 And when you water things, you typically turn on an outdoor faucet with a hose attached and a spray nozzle on its end.
-Then you drag the hose to wherever you need it, you point the spray nozzle and press the trigger.
-But you know what Usually happens right?
-Nothing comes out, right?
-So you go and check the water to make sure you turned it on the right way.
+Then you drag the hose to wherever you need it, you point the spray nozzle, and press the trigger.
+But you know what usually happens right?
+Nothing comes out.
+So, you go and check the water to make sure you turned it on the right way.
 And you did.
 So why isn’t the water coming out?

-You know.
-And you realize.
-It’s Cause you just drug the hose across the yard or something without paying attention to it all that much.
-And of course there’s a kink.
+And you realize it’s because you just drug the hose across the yard without paying attention to it all that much.
+And, of course, there’s a kink.
 There’s always a kink.
 So you trudge back following the hose looking for the kink until you find it.

-And when you find it, you straighten it out (all of the, if there is ,ore than one which thee usually is) and then water that was there all along can finally get through the entire hose to quench whatever is was you were trying to water.
+And when you find it, you straighten it out (all of them, cause there usually is more than one) and then water that was there all along can finally get through the entire hose to quench whatever it was you were trying to water.

 That’s what freedom is like.
 Our lives are almost always kinked up somewhere.
 Kinks can come from anywhere…..a job, a family member, a friend, a difficult situation, an inner struggle, a fear, a doubt, a failure, an unrealistic or burdensome expectation….kinks are all over the place.
 And freedom is about straightening out the kinks so God’s Grace can flow through our lives strengthening us, supporting us, forgiving us, empowering us.